 At Veganuary, we try to help people to understand the impacts of their food choices.
 People can then make an informed decision about what they want to eat.

 We ask people to join us in trying vegan for a month.
 Whether that’s in January or right now.
 We’re here to support, guide, and advise anyone who wants to make this a better world for animals.
-You can sign up at Veganuary.com/try-vegan/ today and get all the resources you need to make trying vegan easier.
+You can sign up to try vegan today and get all the resources you need to make trying vegan easier.